deater/vmw-meter/ay-3-8910/pt3/README_pt3.txt

-	If the type of these files is PT3! then these are describing PT3 subfiles, and can be read as two 3-channel files which can be interpreted together as 1 6-channel file.
+	If the type of these files is PT3! then these are describing PT3 subfiles, and can be read as two 3-channel files which can be interpreted together as one 6-channel file.